adeatt/Weatherapi/README.md

 Modules: requests, pyodbc, pandas

 It starts by getting the data via the request link and the Api key which is only avaible on the site of the api provider.
-Connects to the database via pyodbc and inserts the data.
+Connects to the database via pyodbc and inserts the data.(hopefully)